15 Classic One-Hit Wonders from 1975 You Should Listen to Again

 Image: Spotify

-Before dating apps existed, there was Leon Haywood laying it all out there with zero ambiguity.
-This sultry funk classic (from the subtly titled album “Come and Get Yourself Some”) blends soul and funk like a bartender making a cocktail that’s definitely going to lead to regrettable text messages later.
 Haywood’s vocals are so seductively confident that listening in public should require a consent form.
-The song peaked at #15 on R&B charts and later got a second life when Dr. Dre sampled it—proving that the art of being smoothly explicit transcends generations.
+The song peaked at #15 on R&B charts and later got a second life when Dr. Dre sampled it.
+This proves that the art of being smoothly explicit transcends generations.

 7. Jesse Coulter – “I’m Not Lisa” (1975)